 The 220 was offered without a top, but as an option, a canvas T-top was offered.
 While the same version is still available, now Boston Whaler has gone one better and also offers a fiberglass hardtop.
 This is a huge benefit over the canvas model as it better lends itself to adding outriggers in addition to things like a radar antenna.
 Additionally, the frame is powder-coated and integrates seamlessly into the console rather than mounting outboard of the console.
 In this manner, the mounts do not impinge on the 16” (40.6cm) of available side deck space.

-Many of the most popular options are offered in a more cost effective packages, and so it goes with the 230 Outrage.
+Many of the most popular options are offered in a more cost-effective package, and so it goes with the 230 Outrage.
 Five are offered…

 The 230 Outrage can be powered with a choice of Mercury Verado outboards in either the standard 225 XXL or upgrade to a single 250 L6 Verado, 300 L6 Verado, or a 350 L6, or twin 115 or 150 four strokes all available in black or white.
 All with power steering, except the 225 and the 115’s.